Labeeb1234/omni_bot/README.md

 ## Demo Videos/Gifs

-- Teleop Test For testing the kinematic and dynamic motion of the system
+- Teleop Test for testing the kinematic and dynamic motion of the system
 <div align="center">
   <img src="https://github.com/user-attachments/assets/686a5ced-1ff4-4a23-87a5-9a72a93bda99" alt="teleop test" height="480" width="640">
 </div>